dx3mod/steppe/README.md

 # steppe

-a declarative build system for c/c++
+A declarative build system for C/C++ projects that doesn't bore developers covers typical structured projects with an intuitive developer experience.